- How to perform an initial assessment of a business to buy

 Also, during this stage, you’ll typically negotiate how long the seller will stay on board after the sale.
 You may need the seller to stick around to transfer everything and assist with the transition before totally letting go.

-5. Secure funding for the purchase
+5. Secure Funds for the Purchase

 It’s easier to secure funding to buy a business than to start a business.
-So you’re on the right track with several options for capital such as
+So you’re on the right track with several options for capital, such as

 - Your own funds